 While my parents wanted me to go into civil engineering and focus on building houses, my main passion was to work on smaller projects which would affect the lives of others such making satellites, cars, or planes.
 I suppose I was sick of being surrounded by construction and wanted a change, but the influence from my childhood of working with my father heavily influenced me to go into engineering.
 I wanted to impact the lives of many for the better with my creation and getting a proper education is essential.

+6

-During my academic career I was left to wonder how I would be able to change the lives of people and change how we see technology.
+During my academic career wondered how I would be able to change the lives of people and change how we see technology.
 Other people have struggled with this, and others excelled.
 Where would I fit in the engineering world and how would I be able to change it?
 The question I should’ve been asking is how people are improving technology today.
 This question only grew stronger with the introduction of my senior project.

+7

 For my senior project, myself and 13 other students of different engineering backgrounds worked on a ThinSat; a small satellite capable of conducting different experiments in orbit for a more affordable price than traditional satellites.
 The question I kept asking myself throughout this entire project was what was necessary to make technology advance.
 Are small satellites the right approach to experimenting or do we need larger satellites to see better advances?
 Does technology need to be tested in space in order to improve?
 How does experimenting with things in space help us down here on earth?
 What role does space have on our technology and how will it improve it?
 I plan to research and explore this topic more in order to find out what is necessary to improve our technology and what I can do to be apart of this movement.

+Outline

+Parents

+Dad = handy man

+Handy man = hard work

+Handy man = money

+Engineering

+Space

+…